Call Us

 The UK is in danger of a hidden anabolic steroid addiction crisis, according to addiction experts at Priory, the UK’s leading independent provider of mental health care.

-Image and performance-enhancing drugs (IPEDS) are becoming widely used in the UK, predominantly by young men, as a convenient and readily-obtainable means of obtaining the widely-advertised body shape.
-Anabolic androgenic steroids (AAS’s) have become the performance enhancing “drugs of choice”.
-These are synthetic derivatives of the male hormone testosterone and can exert strong effects on the body.
+IPEDs are becoming widely used in the UK, predominantly by young men, as a convenient and readily-obtainable means of obtaining the widely-advertised body shape.
+Anabolic androgenic steroids (AASs) have become the performance enhancing drugs of choice.
+These are synthetic derivatives of the male hormone, testosterone, and can exert strong effects on the body.

-Dr William Shanahan, clinical director of addictions at Priory’s Roehampton Hospital in south-west London, says: “Ten years ago there were an estimated 50,000 users of image and performance-enhancing drugs in the UK, but we suspect this number may now be rocketing above 500,000.
-There is a lack of clear data, and the initial health impact on users is hard to spot for friends and relatives.
+Dr William Shanahan, Clinical Director of Addictions at Priory Hospital Roehampton in South-West London, says: “10 years ago, there were an estimated 50,000 users of IPEDs in the UK, but we suspect this number may now be rocketing above 500,000.
+There's a lack of clear data, and the initial health impact on users is hard to spot for friends and relatives.
 My fear is we are sleepwalking into a health crisis, especially for young men.”

-Dr Shanahan said: “Users do not see themselves on a par with the stereotypical drug addict.
-They are often employed, with ordered lives and nice homes.
+Dr Shanahan said: “Users don't see themselves on a par with the stereotypical drug addict.
+They're often employed, with ordered lives and nice homes.
 They see themselves as engaging in a healthy lifestyle choice.
 The primary goal is to achieve a more attractive body.
 Many people don’t realise the dangers, or the severity of the consequences.

 “Anabolic steroid use carries a myriad of health risks.
 The so called ‘roid rage’ is not actually very common, unless steroids are mixed with alcohol.
 The impact for users is usually much less visible – from muscle damage to neurological damage – making it harder for friends and family to spot, intervene and support an addict.